saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/ExceptionHandling.md

 ## Difference Between Checked and Unchecked Exceptions

+Checked Exceptions: Except for RuntimeException, Error, and their subclasses, all other exceptions are called checked exceptions.
+It means that it is compulsary for the user to check i.e, to handle an exception.
+If a method throws a checked exception then the method must take the responsibilty to deal with it.
+The method must either catch the exception and take appropriate action, or pass the execution on to its caller.
+Examples : IOException, ClassNotFoundException, InterruptedException, CloneNotSupportException

+Unchecked Exception: Exception defined by Error and RuntimeException classes and their subclasses are known as unchecked exceptions.
+It means that it is not mandatory for a method to deal with such kinds of exceptions, The compiler doesn’t check if a method handles or throws this exception.
+Such exceptions are either irrecoverable and the program should not attempt to deal with them or they cannot be treatedas exceptions.
+Examples- NullPointerException, ArrayIndexOutofBoundsException,
+ArithematicException, NumberFormatException etc

 - Every Exception occurs at Run Time only.
 - The Exceptions which are checked by compiler for smooth execution of program at Runtime are known as Checked Exceptions.
 These exceptions must be caught.
 - We will get compile time error if we don’t handle these exceptions.